digitalspring/whitepaper/whitepaper.md

 definition of "offline", there is no way for Alice to deliver the message to Bob directly.
-To arrive at a solution, an analogy can be drawn to physical mail delivery: If the mailman cannot deliver a package because the recipient is not at home (or sleeping), he will either a) put it into the mailbox (assuming it's sufficiently small), b) give it to a neighbor or c) – if it is a large package – bring it back to the post office and put a notification into the recipient's mailbox.
-In all cases, there is a place that is accessible round the clock where the package is temporarily stored until the recipient comes to pick it up.
+To arrive at a solution, an analogy can be drawn to physical mail delivery: If the mailman cannot deliver a package because the recipient is not at home (or not answering the bell), he will either

-This suggests implementing such a place in digital messaging, too.
-As was mentioned earlier, it is the very advantage of server-client architectures that servers are reachable 24/7 and thus can easily provide such storage capabilities themselves.
-For a peer-to-peer architecture, though, offline availability presents a challenge as there is no natural place to store a message temporarily and, quite generally, two options come to mind:
+a) put it into the mailbox (assuming it's sufficiently small),
+b) give it to a neighbor or
+c) bring it back to the post office and either try it again the next day or put a note into the recipient's mailbox to notify him that the package is waiting for him there.

+In all cases, there is a place that is accessible round the clock where the package is temporarily stored until the recipient comes to pick it up or the package is successfully delivered.
+This suggests implementing such a storage place in digital messaging, too.
+Indeed, this is one of the roles servers have always been playing in server-based approaches to communication – think, for instance, of mail servers, Facebook et cetera.
+Now, this is not to mean that a provider of such storage capabilities must necessarily take on the role of the intrusive middleman that Digital Spring set out to eliminate.
+In fact, it is the very goal of this project to implement the crucial feature of offline messaging in a privacy-preserving manner.
+While this presents a challenge in so far as p2p networks lack a natural place to store messages temporarily, two options come to mind quite generally:

 <!-- TODO What about a Bitcoin / GNUtella-like approach where messages
 are shared among all peers and only the correct recipients can decrypt